What is domestic violence? 26.02.14

 What is the cost of domestic violence?

-- The cost of civil legal services due to domestic violence is £0.3billion.
+- The cost of civil legal services due to domestic violence is £0.38 billion.

 The statistics collated by Walby above are recognised as an under-estimate because public services don't collect information on the extent to which their services are used as a result of domestic violence.
 The research doesn't include costs to those areas for which it was difficult to collect any baseline information - for example cost to social services work with vulnerable adults, cost to education services, the human cost to children (including moving schools and the impact this has on their education), and it excludes the cost of therapeutic and other support within the voluntary sector.

-The cost of domestic homicide is estimated by the Home Office at over one million pounds: a total of £1, 097, 330 for each death, or £112 million per year.
+The cost of domestic homicide is estimated by the Home Office at over one million pounds: a total of £1,097,330 for each death.

 Domestic violence is very common.
-Research shows that it can affect one in four women in their lifetimes, regardless of age, social class, race, disability or lifestyle.
 Domestic violence accounts for between 16% and one quarter of all recorded violent crime.
 In any one year, there are 13 million separate incidents of physical violence or threats of violence against women from partners or former partners.
 (Home Office, 2004; Dodd et al., 2004; Dobash and Dobash, 1980; Walby and Allen, 2004) Also view a summary which states the number of women and children who use a domestic violence service on a typical day in England.